 Keep an Inventory of your Items

 In addition to labeling your boxes, you should absolutely keep an inventory of all the items in each of the boxes.
-It’s time consuming, but it helps you keep track of all your items in case something gets broken or lost.
-Make sure to label and mark you boxes as well so you can reference your labels.
+It’s time-consuming, but it helps you keep track of all your items in case something gets broken or lost.
+Make sure to label and mark your boxes as well, so you can reference your labels.
 That might be something as simple as numbering them or using a color-coded system, whatever works for you.
-Just make sure to put in a description of the items in the box, take a picture of fragile items and then save it to your computer and cloud storage for easy access.
+Just make sure to put in a description of the items in the box, take a picture of fragile items, and then save it to your computer and cloud storage for easy access.

 Clean Your Apartment